Kazuno, Akita: Government

 Kazuno has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 18 members.
 The city contributes two members to the Akita Prefectural Assembly.
-In terms of national politics, the city is part of Akita District 2 of the lower house of the Diet of Japan.
+In terms of national politics, the city is part of Akita 2nd district 2 of the lower house of the Diet of Japan.

 Economy

 The economy of Kazuno is based on agriculture, forestry and seasonal tourism.
+Kazuo is the main production area in Akita Prefecture for apples, pears, cherries, peaches, blueberries, quince, and prunes.
+Although Kazuno is located in a mountainous area, it has also cultivated rice.

 Education

-Kazuno has nine public elementary schools and five public middle schools operated by the city government and two public high schools operated by the Akita Prefectural Board of Education.
+Kazuno has six public elementary schools and four public middle schools operated by the city government and two public high schools operated by the Akita Prefectural Board of Education.
 Akita Prefecture also operates one special education school for the handicapped.